-Example Practical Activity: ask the candidates, as a team, to get all of the boards from their current location to the water's edge, showing good practice that would be suitable for typical beginners.
+Example Practical Activity: ask the candidates, as a team, to get all of the craft (including open canoe, sit on top, kayak, and stand up paddleboard) from their current location to the water's edge, showing good practice that would be suitable for typical beginners.
 Pertinent points to draw out:

-- Multiple hands on; - Importance of minimising erosion (due to lots of footfall, dragging, high use areas getting/in and out); - Technique stress knees not back, what to hold on to; - Tactics clear route, see where you are going, communication, teamwork; - Can you get the kit out ready for the session or will the group be involved?
-Pros/cons; - Occasionally a warm-up might be required prior to lifting boards.
+- Multiple hands on (the bigger/heavier the boat/board, the more hands); - Importance of minimising erosion (due to lots of footfall, dragging boats, high use areas getting/in and out); - Technique stress knees not back, what to hold on to; - Tactics clear route, see where you are going, communication, teamwork; - Can you get kit out ready for the session or will the group be involved?
+Pros/cons; - Occasions when a warm-up might be required prior to lifting boats/boards.

-Further BCAB Instructor eLearning (Activities Boats and Paddles, and Health Learning and Safety).
+Support materials 'Canoe and Kayak Games' by Ruse and Collins.
+Chapter 1, Dry Land Warm-ups.
+Further learning BCAB Instructor eLearning (Activities Boats and Paddles, and Health and Safety).